Scaling Manipulation Learning with Visual Kinematic Chain Prediction: Experiments

 \section{Experiments}

-We evaluate VKT on Calvin~\citep{mees2022calvin} and RLBench~\citep{james2020rlbench}, two standard benchmarks in language-conditioned multi-task manipulation learning.
-Further, we evaluate VKT in a subset of Open-X Embodiment~\citep{brohan2023rt} and real robot experiments.
+We evaluate VKT on Calvin~\citep{mees2022calvin}, RLBench~\citep{james2020rlbench}, and \rbt{ALOHA~\cite{zhao2023learning}}.
+Calvin and RLBench are standard benchmarks in language-conditioned multi-task manipulation learning. \rbt{ALOHA is a bimanual manipulation environment.} Further, we evaluate VKT in a subset of Open-X Embodiment~\citep{brohan2023rt} and real robot experiments.
 We aim to answer the following questions: (1) Can visual kinematics forecasting improve specialized agents in each environment?
 (2) Can VKT serve as a strong general agent in multiple environments?
 (3) Can VKT be efficiently trained with real-world demonstrations and solve manipulation tasks with real robots?

 \textbf{Setup.} We adopt the setting of RT-X~\citep{padalkar2023open} for imitation learning from RGB images without depth.
 RLBench contains various task categories, such as pick-and-place, tool use, high-precision operations, screwing, tasks with visual occlusion, and long-term manipulation.
 RLBench provides five RGBD cameras.
-We use the RGB signal from the front, left, and right cameras.
-We choose 17 tasks based on camera visibility and the task categorization of Hiveformer~\citep{guhur2023instruction}.
+We use the RGB signal from the front, left, and right cameras and \rbt{exclude the cameras installed on the shoulder and gripper of the robot because they do not take images of the robot.} We choose 17 tasks based on camera visibility and the task categorization of Hiveformer~\citep{guhur2023instruction}.
 We use 100 recorded trajectories per task for training, evaluate the trained agent on 25 independent trials, and report the average success rate.
-Calvin requires policies to accomplish multiple tasks sequentially in each episode.
-We follow the convention of~\citep{mees2022calvin} of training on the pre-collected demonstrations and reporting the average number of successful steps per episode (success length).
-Examples of Calvin and RLBench tasks are shown in Figure~\ref{fig:sim-qualitative}.
+Calvin requires policies to accomplish multiple tasks sequentially in each episode. \rbt{We use the training set and evaluation procedure of the Calvin D environment and report the average number of successful tasks per episode (average length)~\cite{mees2022calvin, mees2022matters}.} \rbt{ALOHA requires a high-frequency control of two robot arms through joint positions to solve tasks collaboratively.
+We chose the cube transfer task that requires picking up the cube and transferring it to the other arm.} \rbt{We follow the convention~\cite{mees2022matters, cadene2024lerobot} to report the metrics on Calvin and ALOHA with three independent runs of 1000 and 100 episodes, respectively.
+We report the success rate of RLBench with five independent runs of 25 episodes~\cite{shridhar2023perceiver}}.
+Examples of Calvin, RLBench, and ALOHA tasks are shown in Figure~\ref{fig:sim-qualitative}.
 Additional visualizations are provided in the supplementary material.

-\textbf{Implementation Details.} We use CLIP ViT-B/16~\citep{radford2021learning} as text and vision encoders.
-We resize all RGB inputs to $224\times 224$.
-We use 8 multi-view dual attention blocks ($L=8$) and predict visual kinematics chains for a horizon of 20 time-steps ($T=20$) and set size $D$ to $512$ in all experiments.